nkallima/sim-universal-construction/README.md

 For compiling the benchmarks, it is highly recommended to use gcc of version 4.3.0 or greater.
 Building requires the `libnuma` development package.
 For getting the best performance, some modifications in Makefiles may be needed (compiler flags, etc.).
-Important parameters for the benchmarks and/or library are placed in the config.h file.
+Important parameters for the benchmarks and/or library are placed in the `config.h` file (see more on Performance/Optimizations Section).

 # Running Benchmarks